 A layer of base-coat render is then applied directly to the panels.
 This works with the system to provide extensive spanning / racking strength.

 To finish there’s a wide choice of renders in a variety of colours and textures.
-Alternatively we can create replicate any existing brick effects in various ways.
+Alternatively we can create finishes to resemble any existing brick in various ways.